The Smart Way to Fail: How to Fail Often and Fail Fast

 Before they’ve moved on to write books about it, they were self-made millionaires from various backgrounds.
 Not all of them were raised in rich families, which goes to show that with luck and hard work, you can build your million dollar business, too.
 Realistically, though, the average income is in the high six figures.

-In this blog post, I describe the three industries with high potential earnings.
+In this blog post, I describe the three industries with high earning potential.
 I will outline their risks, qualifications, and challenges in each.

 1. Real estate agency